epiglottis-cartilage/armada-engine-prototype/README.md

 # Armada Engine

-A modern cpp20 game engine focused on FPS/TPS game development.
+A Easy-to-use OOP rendering framework.
+Currently converting its architecture to fits a game engine.

 ## Overview & Introductions
-Armada Engine (fleet engine) is a personal project aimed at building a high-performance game engine tailored for first-person and third-person shooter titles.
+Armada Engine (fleet engine) is my personal project aimed at building a high-performance game engine tailored for first-person and third-person shooter titles.

 ### Current Features
 - **Modern C++ Foundation**: Built with C++20 and later standards